Equine Recurrent Uveitis

 Equine recurrent uveitis (ERU), also known as moon blindness, is the most common cause of blindness in horses worldwide.
 It affects 2-25% of horses globally, with 56% of affected horses eventually becoming blind.
 More than 60% of affected horses are unable to return to previous levels of work.
 ERU is most often characterized by repeated episodes of inflammation of the uveal tract of the eye (the middle layer), involving one or both eyes.
 A subclinical manifestation, known as insidious uveitis, does not present as outwardly painful episodes, and instead is consistent low grade inflammation (not episodic) that causes cumulative damage to the eye.
 Cumulative damage caused by ERU can lead to cataracts, glaucoma, and eventually blindness.
 Although not all horses that experience a single episode of uveitis will develop ERU, they are at risk for disease.

 Equine recurrent uveitis is hypothesized to be a complex autoimmune disease influenced by both genetic and environmental factors.
 Appaloosa horses are particularly susceptible to ERU, and in particular to bilateral disease, which suggests that genetics plays a significant role in ERU risk in this breed.
 Appaloosas are 8 times more likely to develop ERU than other breeds and significantly more likely to become blind in one or both eyes.
 Genetic studies have identified LP, the allele causing the white spotting pattern, as an ERU risk factor in the breed, with homozygotes being at highest risk (LP/LP).
 However, not all homozygotes are affected and work is ongoing to unravel other genetic risk factors (both genetic and non-genetic).
 Other breeds with a high occurrence of ERU in the United States include American Quarter Horse, Thoroughbred, Warmblood, Hanoverian, and American Paint Horse.
-Genetic studies also identified a genomic location associated with disease in warmbloods but no genetic test is available for warmblood breeds.
+Genetic studies also identified genomic locations associated with the disease in warmbloods and Icelandic horses but no genetic tests are currently available for these breeds.

 Infectious organisms, particularly Leptospira spp have also been associated with ERU.
 Increased incidences of complications and vision loss have been reported in leptospirosis-associated ERU affected horses, especially Appaloosas.
 The exact mechanisms by which Leptospira spp cause ERU are unknown.
 Higher prevalence rates of ERU are reported in tropical, temperate climates than in dry, arid climates.
 This may be due to differences in Leptospira spp in the environment.